Euro 2021: England beat Denmark to reach first major tournament final since 1966

-Category: World Hits: 2England will play Italy in the Euro 2021 final on Sunday after Gareth Southgate's team beat Denmark 2-1 in extra time.
+Category: World Hits: 3England will play Italy in the Euro 2021 final on Sunday after Gareth Southgate's team beat Denmark 2-1 in extra time.
 Harry Kane scored his fourth goal of the tournament to send the Three Lions to their first final since winning the World Cup in 1966.
 Get all the details and analysis with FRANCE 24's Simon Harding and James Vasina.

 Read more https://www.france24.com/en/tv-shows/euro-2021/20210708-euro-2021-england-beat-denmark-to-reach-first-major-tournament-final-since-1966